Holly Cunningham: 1997–2010

 On Holly's first day of school, Cindy forgets to pick her up, so Holly is taken in by a concerned Tony Hutchinson (Nick Pickard), but this angers Cindy as she assumes he is a paedophile after it becomes public knowledge that he slept with fifteen-year-old Theresa McQueen (Jorgie Porter), though Tony thought she was of age at the time.
 Cindy begins a relationship with Rhys Ashworth (Andrew Moss), but Rhys and Holly of ten argue.
 However, one day Holly apparently goes missing, although she is actually hiding from Rhys, who lures her out of hiding with an episode of University Challenge.
 Holly and Rhys end up striking a friendship, however, Cindy ends her relationship with him.
 Cindy's young half-brother and Holly's friend Tom Cunningham (Ellis Hollins) and Holly find out Mercedes Fisher (Jennifer Metcalfe) has been stealing food from Il Gnosh, which she begins selling for profit.
 The pair then expose her.
 Cindy begins to get close to Tony, who impresses both Cindy and Holly.
 Tony proposes to Cindy and they marry, after which, Holly, as well as Cindy, changes her surname to Hutchinson.

 Holly is accidentally electrocuted at The Dog in the Pond by Darren Osborne's (Ashley Taylor Dawson) Christmas lights.
 Holly is not breathing, but Darren resuscitates her; he tells Cindy that she was resuscitated by Jake Dean (Kevin Sacre).

 In February 2010, Cindy sees an advert for an under-twelves talent show and announces that Holly will be entering.
-Holly isn't all that keen but agrees to do it, thinking that it will get her more attention from her mum.
+Holly is not keen but agrees to do it, thinking that it will get her more attention from her mum.
 Holly then realises that Cindy has her own selfish motives for wanting her to win and overhears Cindy tell Tony that the talent show isn't important.
 Holly tries to talk to Tony's half-brother Dominic Reilly (John Pickard), who is preparing a meal in the kitchen, about how Cindy is treating her, but this distracts Dom from his cooking - he drops his pan of food on the floor and shouts at Holly, causing her to run off, feeling even more isolated and alone.